Violent City: Release

 Violent City was released as Bronson was emerging from his career as a character actor into a period of stardom as a leading man; Sollima noted that while Bronson was a star in Europe at the time of the film's production, he was less popular with American audiences than Savalas, and suggested that this may have affected the film's commercial performance.
 In Italy, the film was distributed by Universal Pictures on September 17, 1970; it grossed a total of 950,652,000 Italian lire during its initial domestic run, and was less successful than Sollima's Spaghetti Westerns.
 It was released in Paris on October 16, 1970, as La cite de la violence, with Bronson dubbed into French by Claude Bertrand.

 In the United States, Violent City was first released in April 1973 by International Co-Productions, during which it was retitled The Family to capitalize on the success of The Godfather, and later saw a wider release by United Artists.
 The English-dubbed version of the film runs eight minutes shorter than the original Italian prints.

 Home media

 Violent City was released on DVD by Anchor Bay Entertainment, and later Blue Underground; both releases restore the scenes excised from the English version but, because they were not dubbed into English at the time, they are presented in their original Italian language with English subtitles.

+A remastered Blu-Ray was released by Kino Lorber on May 17, 2022.